odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/germany.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To register your company, go to :menuselection:`Settings --> General Settings --> Companies -->
-Update Info` and fill out the following fields:
+Update Info`, fill out the following fields and *Save*.

 - **Company name**
 - Valid **address**